varun2864/LSTMMarketPredictor/README.md

 1. Clone the repository.
 2. Install the required libraries.
-3. Run the Jupyter Notebook `stock_prediction.ipynb`.
+3. Run the Jupyter Notebook `marketpredictorlstm.ipynb`.

 ## Results